kragen/derctuo/segments-and-blocks.md

 Normally, in MESI, if a cache line is in Modified or Exclusive state, a request from another cache to read it immediately transitions it to Shared state, guaranteeing forward progress.
-But there are possible alternatives; for example, you could "lock" a block or node for writing, so that attempts by other processes (on the same processor or not) to access that block or node will have to wait until you unlock it.
-Or, all blocks and nodes might be "copy-on-write" in the sense that each process writing to them has its own private copy, and all shared data might be immutable, with keys to new data transmitted explicitly via some kind of IPC mechanism, or some small safety valve
+But there are possible alternatives; for example, you could “lock” a block or node for writing, so that attempts by other processes (on the same processor or not) to access that block or node will have to wait until you unlock it.
+Or, all blocks and nodes might be “copy-on-write” in the sense that each process writing to them has its own private copy, and all shared data might be immutable, with keys to new data transmitted explicitly via some kind of IPC mechanism, or some small safety valve